rsdoiel/antenna/weather.md

 States through tonight.

 ...Synopsis...
-A mid-level low will meander slowly east across southern CA into northwest AZ during the period.
-A belt of strong upper flow will extend from Baja California east across the southern U.S. while a split flow regime is maintained with troughing over the Great Lakes.
+Water-vapor imagery loop indicates a split flow upper-air pattern over North America with a closed mid- to upper-level low meandering over the Desert Southwest.
+A few showers associated with the upper low may become convectively augmented and yield a couple of lightning flashes.
+Otherwise, docile conditions will prevail across the remainder of the Lower 48 from a thunderstorm perspective.
-In the low levels, a frontal zone will slide southward into the northern Gulf from the central Gulf Coast.
-Showers and isolated thunderstorms are possible mainly this morning over the central Gulf Coast, before the focus for isolated thunderstorms focuses farther west over the Mojave Desert into western AZ today.
-Elsewhere, quiescent conditions will prevail across much of the remainder of the CONUS.
+Deep, cyclonic flow will encompass the Upper Midwest southeastward into the Appalachians/Eastern Seaboard and maintain seasonably cool/stable air via continental trajectories.

 ..Smith/Kerr..
-01/27/2025
+01/28/2025

 </pre>
 <a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html">Read more</a>